The Paradox of Adam and Eve

 The Adam and Eve account is contrasted in the OT with the later tale of a young King Solomon who was asked by YHWH in a dream what he desired most as a gift from God: Solomon responded, "wisdom!", and hence Solomon was granted an extra-generous dollop.

 The MORAL of the account is that one should ASK before taking: as Jesus said, "ask and ye shall be given".
 Just don't steal God's fruit: it REALLY pisses Him off!

-In contrast, King Solomon was a Champ at the "Mother, May I?" game, since he ASKED before TAKING (where stealing wisdom would be hard for him to do, since the Tree with the magic fruit of wisdom had been removed from the Earth by the time Solomon came along: I'm guessing it was chopped down and used to build Noah's Ark, as some form of magical wood?)
+In contrast, King Solomon was a Champ at the "Mother, May I?" game, since he asked BEFORE taking (where stealing wisdom would be admittedly hard for him to do, since the Tree with the magic fruit of wisdom had been removed from the Earth by God long before Solomon came along).

 At any rate, it's absolutely crazy how many people build their lives and base decisions around these ancient persistent myths.
 Seriously, is this Bible thing some kind of an inside joke, where a few of us just didn't get the memo?
 I almost expect camera crews to jump out from behind the bushes any minute, with Ashton Kutcher saying we've all been punk'd!